 - Deposit-Only Personal Bank Account - connecting a personal bank account allows you to receive reimbursements from your employer via ACH.

-- Deposit-Only Business Bank Account - connecting a business bank account allows you to receive payments for bills via ACH.
-You can also use this account to pay invoices.
+- Deposit-Only Business Bank Account - connecting a business bank account allows you to receive payments for invoices/bills via ACH.
+You can also use this account to pay invoices sent in-product.

 - Verified Business Bank Account - connecting a verified business bank account allows you to reimburse employees via ACH, pay bills, receive invoice payments, and get the Expensify Card.